LinlyAC/VDT-AGPReID/README.md

 ## [0] Dataset: CARGO
 Dataset Link: [Google Drive](https://drive.google.com/file/d/1yDjyH0VtW7efxP3vgQjIqTx2oafCB67t/view?usp=drive_link)

-* The datasets can only be used for ACADEMIC PURPOSES.
-NO COMERCIAL USE is allowed.
-* Copyright © Sun Yat-sen University.
-All rights reserved.

 ### Introduction
 * CARGO is a large-scale aerial-ground person re-identification (AGPReID) dataset, which captured from a synthesized scene in Unity3D.
 * CARGO contains 13 cameras (8 ground and 5 aerial cameras), 5000 person IDs, and 108563 person images.